Skip to main content

 Funding Opportunities

 As a state taxpayer-funded initiative, the TRIF-WEES program benefits the state of Arizona while also achieving a high return on investment for the University of Arizona.
-The WEES initiative works in tandem with the office of Research, Innovation, and Impact and the office of Research Development Services (RDS) at the University of Arizona to administer grant competitions and awards.
-The WEES Director oversees the WEES grant review process, which draws on expertise across campus to evaluate proposals in a fair and transparent manner.
+The WEES initiative works in tandem with the Office of Research and Partnerships (ORP) and the office of Research Development Services (RDS) at the University of Arizona to administer grant competitions and awards.
+The WEES grant review process draws on expertise across campus to evaluate proposals in a fair and transparent manner.
 Although WEES funds and reports on these grants, the application process is administered by RDS through Arizona Cultivate.
 For a list of recipients of previous WEES awards, please see the Funding History tab on this website.

 WEES Programmatic Investment Areas

-For FY22–FY24, WEES support will focus on the following six areas (described in detail below).
+WEES support focuses on the following six areas, described in detail below.

-WEES funding will be used to support new faculty salary and startup; new and not yet sustainable initiatives, centers, and institutes; targeted grants and awards; and competitive grants.
-In addition to the AIR-administered competitive AIR Resilience Grants and the AIR Annual Resilience Theme Grant, WEES plans to fund select relevant and highly-ranked proposals submitted through RII’s Internal Funding program, including Accelerate for Success, Challenge Grants, Community Engaged Partnerships, Equipment Enhancement Fund, Faculty Seed Grants, and Production Grants.
+WEES funding supports new faculty salary and startup; new and not yet sustainable initiatives, centers, and institutes; targeted grants and awards; and competitive grants.
+In addition to the AIR-administered competitive AIR Resilient Arizona Grants and the AIR Annual Resilience Theme Grant, WEES plans to fund select relevant and highly-ranked proposals submitted through ORP’s Internal Funding program, including Accelerate for Success, Challenge Grants, Community Engaged Partnerships, Equipment Enhancement Fund, Faculty Seed Grants, and Production Grants.

-In addition to supporting AIR’s mission of supporting interdisciplinary groups, including off-campus partners, to develop practical, applied solutions that further resilience in our natural and human communities, all WEES investments will be evaluated with respect to the following ABOR performance measures:
+In addition to supporting AIR’s mission of supporting interdisciplinary groups, including off-campus partners, to develop practical, applied solutions that further resilience in our natural and human communities, all WEES investments are evaluated with respect to the following ABOR performance measures:

 Problem